Health Assured large logo

 In some cases, the causes or after-effects can go undetected for years.
 Meaning, people struggle to cope with the illness, in their professional and personal lives.

-What are symptoms of complex PTSD?
+What are symptoms of Complex PTSD?

 Many C-PTSD victims share symptoms which derive from abandonment, childhood abuse, and domestic violence.